 Noticing gender in a text where it never becomes an explicit topic requires a culturally and historically sensitive approach.
 Accordingly, the text should be located in a historical context.
-Developing a sensitivity to configurations of gender in that sociohistorical context requires a consideration of other sources that are proximate to the text.
+Developing a sensitivity to configurations of gender in that socio-historical context requires a consideration of other sources that are proximate to the text.
 A thorough assessment requires analyzing material from both the cultural group that produced the text as well as any neighboring cultural groups.
 The genre of these sources must also be considered.
-Legal texts, for example, that prescribe or prohibit particular actions in terms of socially defined positions as male or female provide valuable information about cultural values.
-For non-legal genres, I propose two heuristic categories for organizing and assessing the available evidence.
+Legal texts, for example, that prescribe or prohibit particular actions in terms of socially defined positions as male or female provide valuable information about cultural values.14 For non-legal genres, I propose two heuristic categories for organizing and assessing the available evidence.
 First, a relatively explicit statement about gender is one in which a text directly equates some activity or characteristic with being like or becoming male or female.
-In biblical Hebrew, these statements typically use a form of the verb are with the preposition (to be or become)
+In biblical Hebrew, these statements typically use a form of the verb היה with the preposition by the preposition by the preposition by the preposition by the preposition.